 Enron: How the Biggest Corporate Fraud in History Was Hidden in Plain Sight

 In the year 2000, Enron Corporation was the seventh largest company in the United States.
-It employed 29,000 people.
-Its stock traded at $90 a share.
-Fortune magazine had named it “America’s Most Innovative Company” for six consecutive years.
+It employed approximately 29,000 people.
+Its stock traded at over $90 a share.
+Fortune magazine had named it “America’s Most Innovative Company” for six consecutive years, from 1996 to 2001.
 Fourteen months later, it was bankrupt.
-Its stock was worth 26 cents.
-Twenty thousand employees had lost their jobs.
-Thousands of ordinary workers had watched their retirement savings — invested almost entirely in Enron stock — evaporate to nothing. ...
+Its stock was worth pennies.
+Roughly 20,000 employees had lost their jobs.
+Thousands of ordinary workers had watched retirement savings — invested heavily in Enron stock at the company’s encouragement — evaporate to nothing. ...